thomasjdelaney/Multiplicative_Binomial_Distribution/README.md

  ```

 ## Estimating the parameters of the distribution
- To estmiate the parameters of the Multiplicative binomial distribution given a sample, run the following lines
+ To estimate the parameters of the Multiplicative binomial distribution given a sample, run the following lines
  ```python
  sample = multi_bin_distn.rvs(size=15)
  initial_params = [0.5, 1]